EMERGING MARKETS-Brazil stocks at record high, but Latam FX subdued by virus woes

 Chilean stocks .SPIPSA were the best weekly performers in the region as markets bet on a solid economic recovery in the country this year.

-The Democrats' taking of the U.S. Senate thus week pointed to increased liquidity measures in the world's largest economy, boosting the outlook for global equities.
+The Democrats' taking of the U.S. Senate this week pointed to increased liquidity measures in the world's largest economy, boosting the outlook for global equities.

 "Fresh stimulus hopes lifted global stocks over the last 24 hours ...
 A unified (U.S.) government as the result of the "blue sweep" victory will smooth the path to more fiscal stimulus.
 This points to the reflation trade remaining intact," Mark Haefele, chief investment officer at UBS Global Wealth Management wrote in a note.